crux-bphc/CMS-Android/CONTRIBUTING.md

 it is Crux's.

 Contributions does not necessarily mean you have to modify source code and fix a bug or add a new functionality.
-Reporting a bug using the _Issues_ tab is also highly appreciated and a good way to start contributing to a project. start off contributions.
+Reporting a bug using the [Issues](https://github.com/crux-bphc/CMS-Android/issues) tab is also highly appreciated and a good way to start contributing to the project.

 It is essential that you know how to use Git as well as GitHub.
 While the maintainers will be more than happy helping you make your first PR, prerequisite knowhow makes it easier for everyone involved.
 Check this [guide](https://github.com/firstcontributions/first-contributions)  if you've never contributed to a project on GitHub before.

-Please note we have a [code of conduct](code-of-conduct.md), please follow it in all your interactions with the project.
+Please note we have a [Code of Conduct](code-of-conduct.md).
+Please follow it in all your interactions with the project.

 When you submit code changes, your submissions are understood to be under the same [MIT License](LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.